StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 ## Persistence

 By default, the FROST-Server chart is installed without permanent data persistence.
-Thus, if the Helm release or the `db` pod is deleted, then all user data is lost.
+Thus, if the Helm release or the `frost-server-db` pod is deleted, then all saved data is lost.
 You can enable permanent data persistence by turning on the `persistence.enabled` configuration key.
 For instance:

     $ helm install --set persistence.enabled=true storeconnect/frost-server

-Once permanent data persistence is enabled, the FROST-Server chart will claim a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that fits with its associated [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) value.
+Once permanent data persistence is enabled, the FROST-Server chart will claim a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that fits with its associated `persistence.storageClassName` [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) value.
+By default, this value is unset, that is, the default StorageClass currently in use in the Kubernetes cluster will be used.

-By default, this value is set to `local` (thanks to the `persistence.storageClassName` configuration key) and bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster (defined by the `persistence.local.nodeMountPath` configuration key).
+If necessary, the FROST-Server chart also defines the `local` StorageClass name, bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster, where persistence data are stored into the `persistence.local.nodeMountPath` folder.
+To enable it, set the `persistence.storageClassName` to `local` and precise the folder where data need to be persisted on the node:

+    $ helm install \
+        --set persistence.enabled=true,persistence.storageClassName=local,persistence.local.nodeMountPath=/mnt/frost-server-db \
+        storeconnect/frost-server

 > **Warning**: The default `local` StorageClass cannot be scaled.

-To change this default behaviour, set the `persistence.storageClassName` to point to your desired StorageClass.

 ## Ingress